psbarrales/mail-2-es/prompts/notification.md

 # Constraints

-On the notification's message always include the following values the amount, date or bill date, direction and the account.
+On the notification's message always include the following values the description, amount, date or bill date, direction(expense or import) and the account name billed.

 # Options